maxammann/maplibre-architecture/Releasing-the-Mapbox-iOS-SDK.md

 1. Choose a version number per [Semantic Versioning](http://semver.org/) and [our tagging rules](./Versions-and-tagging).
 Let's call it `ios-vX.Y.Z`.
 If this is a pre-release, go with `ios-vX.Y.Z-pre.P`, where `P` begins at `1` and increments for each pre-release.
 1. If necessary, update [the screenshot](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/ios/screenshot.png).
 1. Update the version [in the podspec](https://github.com/mapbox/mapbox-gl-native/blob/ios-v3.6.0/platform/ios/Mapbox-iOS-SDK.podspec#L3), [-symbols podspec](https://github.com/mapbox/mapbox-gl-native/blob/ios-v3.6.0/platform/ios/Mapbox-iOS-SDK-symbols.podspec#L3), and [-nightly-dynamic podspec](https://github.com/mapbox/mapbox-gl-native/blob/ios-v3.6.0/platform/ios/Mapbox-iOS-SDK-nightly-dynamic.podspec#L3).
-  - Use `X.Y.Z{-alpha|beta.P}` to provide smaller, non-symbolicated downloads.
-  - The `-symbols` suffix is used in [-symbols podspec](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/ios/Mapbox-iOS-SDK-symbols.podspec#L4) for intermediary dev releases to gather useful crash info (e.g. `X.Y.Z{-alpha|beta.P}-symbols`).
-This causes the larger, symbolicated install to be used in the integrating project.
-  - `-nightly-dynamic` is used for daily builds of the master branch.
 1. Update the `CHANGELOG.md` for the release.
   - #protip: you can use the compare (`ios-v#.#.#-previous-beta.#...release-N|master`) feature in github to more easily find intra-release changes (i.e. https://github.com/mapbox/mapbox-gl-native/compare/ios-v3.3.0-alpha.2...ios-v3.3.0-alpha.3).
 1. Run `tx pull -a` to [add or update translations](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/ios/DEVELOPING.md#adding-a-localization).